 As tripwire, but you can select for people entering and/or leaving the area.
+Intrusion is used for objects completely entering the designated zone.

-In addition, invasion time is the duration in seconds that the target must remain inside the perimeter before it is considered an intrusion.
+In addition, invasion time is the duration in seconds that the target must remain inside the perimeter before it triggers an alarm.